kodmasin/fiskpy/README.md

 You can download this certificate https://demo-pki.fina.hr/crl/democacert.cer

+#### DEMO CA 2014 Certificate (2 of them)

+You can download this certificates http://www.fina.hr/Default.aspx?sec=1730

+But in time of writing this you have to include old DEMO CA certificate in list too, to work.

 #### PRODUCTION CA Certificate

 You can found it in .p12 in which you have received your private key and certificate.
+## Troubleshooting

+**500: Internal Server Error** - if everything else is ok server will give you this error if you use OIB in your requests different than in your certificate.
+Do not know why it is not implemented to send error "OIB does not match to one in certificate" but probably they have reason.

+**Coudl not verify xml data** - this will happen when you do not include CA Root certificates.
+In demo 2014 environment you still have to use old democacert in CA list (''FiskXMLsec'' last argument).

 ## Changelog
 ### Version 0.6.3